emrecanaltinsoy/emrecanaltinsoy.github.io/index.md

 ```
 $ cat /etc/motd
 If you're around and want to grab a coffee or chat about tech
-(or anything else), feel free to reach out — I'm always up for
+(or anything else), feel free to reach out.
+I'm always up for
 meeting new people.
 ```